annejeevan/av_hackathon_clickprediction/README.md

 Train Data is close to 7GB and Test Data is 2GB.
 I have used Google Cloud Platform to work on this dataset.

-* First stored the data in Cloud Storage
+* Uploaded and stored the data in Cloud Storage
 * Spinned up a Google Compute Engine with enough memory
 * Used Google Cloud Datalab for interactive development

+# Model Development

+Built random forest and Gradient Boosting Models, performed hyper paramter tuning and choosed the best model.